ayushdgupta/JAVA_8_New_Features/README.md

 3. **Functional Interface (FI)**
    1. A FI is an interface which contains only **one abstract** method.
-They can have only one functionality to exhibit.
+They can have only one functionality to exhibit and FI is present in JAVA.lang package.
    2. FI is also known as **Single Abstract Method Interfaces (SAM Interfaces)**.
    3. A FI can have any no. of **default and static** methods.
    4. In FI we can **declare** any no. of methods of object class.